ludovictuccio/Mediscreen_Abernathy_Api-Gateway/README.md

 - **With your IDE**: refer to **application.properties** to set valid proxies url

-- **With Docker**: the jar hosted on GitHub is for a Docker deployment ("localhost" changed with the Docker's image)
+- **With Docker**: the **application.properties** is written for the Docker deploiement.
+The Dockerfile will build the microservice and run the jar to run it.

 ## For Docker deploiement:

 1. Install Docker Desktop: <br/>
 https://docs.docker.com/docker-for-windows/ or https://docs.docker.com/docker-for-mac/

+2. The **Dockerfile** will build the microservice and run the jar to run it. <br/>
-2. To use the **Dockerfile**, you must run on the package root:
+To use it, you must run on the package root:
 - `docker build -t mediscreen-apigateway .`
 - `docker run -d -p 8080:8080 mediscreen-apigateway`